 In the Classic Editor: Select elements with Shift+click, then right-click and choose Group, or press Ctrl+G. The group appears in your layers panel as a single collapsible item.

-In Wix Studio: The process is the same (Shift+click to multi-select, then right-click → Group or Ctrl+G), but Studio's interface labels the action in the Layers panel differently.
-In Studio, grouped elements appear under a "Group" parent layer, and you can rename the group directly in the Layers panel for easier identification on complex pages.
+In Wix Studio: The process is the same (Shift+click to multi-select, then right-click and Group, or Ctrl+G), but Studio's interface labels the action in the Layers panel differently.
+In Studio, grouped elements appear under a "Group" label in the Layers panel, and you can rename the group directly in the Layers panel for easier identification on complex pages.

 Studio also supports grouping within sections and repeaters, which gives more layout control than the Classic Editor.
 This is useful if you are building multi-column card grids.